RapturePlatform/Rapture/Apps/RaptureIntTests/README.md

 The RaptureIntTests project contains integration API tests for both Java and Reflex.
 Reflex is a scripting language developed at Incapture Technologies for use with Rapture developed systems.

 The integration tests are run against a live Rapture environment consisting of a RaptureAPIServer and underlying datastores and messaging components.

 This set of tests uses the following reference Rapture implementation:
  1. RaptureAPIServer
  2. MongoDB
  3. Cassandra
  4. RabbitMQ
+ 5. ElasticSearch

 Please note Rapture supports other:
  1. Datastores and messaging infrastructure
  2. Languages for API access

 The objectives of this README are to:
  1. Setup a local RaptureAPIServer environment
  2. Setup your environment to run tests
  3. Run tests either using Gradle command line or Eclipse IDE
  4. Add your own tests!

 ## Setup

 Make sure you have:
-1. Java installed
+ 1. Java 1.8 installed
  2. Successfully built both projects in the RapturePlatform project: /Libs and /Apps

 ### Java
 * Java 7 or 8 JRE is installed